Verwood: Remembrance of those that fell in war

-The Verwood Memorial Recreation Ground is dedicated to those who fell in the Great War, and is owned by the Verwood Memorial Recreation Ground Trust.
+The Verwood Memorial Recreation Ground is dedicated to those who fell in the World War I, and is owned by the Verwood Memorial Recreation Ground Trust.
 Members of the Verwood Town Council automatically become trustees.
-The recreation ground land was purchased by public subscription in 1920 and the parish council was to hold the land to the benefit of the inhabitants of the parish of Verwood for use as a public recreation ground.
+The Recreation Ground land was purchased by public subscription in 1920 and the parish council was to hold the land to the benefit of the inhabitants of the parish of Verwood for use as a public recreation ground.
 The Recreation Ground comprises an area big enough for a football pitch and several children's play areas.
 It is across the road from the Memorial Stone, and had a set of wrought iron gates with a plaque on them saying "Verwood Recreation Ground / In memory of those that fell in the Great War 1914-1918".

-It is widely believed that the oak trees around the recreation ground were planted in remembrance of each person who fell in the first world war (one tree per person), however this could be apocryphal.
-These trees each have tree preservation orders to protect them, regardless.
+It is widely believed that the oak trees around the recreation ground were planted in remembrance of each local person who fell in the First World War (one tree per person).
+These trees each have tree preservation orders to protect them.

-In 1955 a formal Committee of Trustees was set up with the intention of building a new village hall, to be called the “Memorial Hall” in remembrance of those locals who valiantly gave their lives in the second world war.
-With the Recreation Ground being a memorial to those who fell in the first World War, it was agreed that the new hall should be constructed there.
-The official opening of Verwood Memorial Hall took place on the 9th May 1959.
+In 1955 a formal Committee of Trustees was set up with the intention of building a new village hall, to be called the "Memorial Hall" in remembrance of those locals who valiantly gave their lives in World War II and it was agreed that the new hall should be constructed at the Recreation Ground.
+The official opening of Verwood Memorial Hall took place on 9 May 1959.
 The Memorial Hall was extended during the Queen’s Silver Jubilee year (1977).
 The hall has come under threat on a number of occasions, each time public pressure resisting its demolition.